Action Physics

 One does not simply pass without studying

-Do you really believe that just because you downloaded a kung fu program that you can do kung fu?
+Do you really believe that downloading a kung fu program enables you to do kung fu?

 Science